Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 ...
 ```

 And our application deadlocks.
-This is - of course - extremely undesirable, so let's talk through why this happens.
+This is, of course, extremely undesirable, so let's talk through why this happens.

 When `button_01` is clicked, it emits signal `clicked`, which invokes the connected signal handler.
 Going line-by-line through the handler :
 + `button_01`s handler prints `"01 clicked"`